 The second instalment payment is available to an eligible employer who received a first instalment payment for their eligible employee, and eligible employers of dairy industry workers and retrenched automotive workers.

 The second instalment is payable nine months from the lodgement of the first instalment claim, provided the eligible employee has been continuously employed.

 Are you eligible?

-All employers who hire an eligible employee into a Victorian job are eligible, except for:
+All employers who hire an eligible employee into an ongoing full-time or part-time Victorian job are eligible, except for:

 - An employer with a poor workplace safety record,

-- A recent employer of the eligible employee (where the employee is hired on or after 1 November 2015), and
+- A recent employer of the eligible employee, and

 - Municipal councils and other public, local or government bodies